Feel comfortable, deeply relaxed and wonderfully happy. Reset who you feel you are with a profoundly positive experience.

-Developing a relationship where we can communicate easily and fully makes this collaboration possible.
+Developing a relationship where we can communicate easily and fully makes this possible.
 Start by reading about me and what I do.
-Then complete the client preferences form and discuss it with me, so that I understand who you are and what you are wanting.
+Then complete the intake form so that I understand who you are and what you are wanting.

 Once that is done, use the link below to schedule online.
 I look forward to learning and growing with you.

 We each wear a physical posture of personality that matches the emotions we express.
 When that personality is limiting our bodies hurt.
 Touch brings awareness to our posture and helps us realign it.
 Touch brings awareness to our personality and helps us deepen and expand it.
 Occupying a larger range of feelings transforms us.
 When touch is delivered in a relationship where growing one’s personality is encouraged and supported, a more comfortable and functional posture develops; a poised sensitivity to ourselves that channels a wider range of emotions and more fluidly releases past experiences.
 This work encourages that progression.

 Our society and culture are designed to domesticate us.
 They are arranged to teach us obedience and enforce generic patterns of behavior.
 Obedience interferes with having one’s own thoughts and feelings, and pursuing a life customized to one’s unique needs and impulses.
 This therapy aims to provide a relationship where it is safe and supportive to differentiate from social and cultural templates; where exploring and building your preferences is encouraged.
 Discovering your feelings, your body’s consistent direct knowing about what is right for you, and honoring them, makes thriving possible.
 Learning that your feelings matter and that you matter are life-changing lessons I aim to help you claim.

 Low income and low assets [Under $40K/year and less than $20K in assets]: $50 for 1 hour, $100 for 2 hours, $150 for 3 hours.